Keiser Seahawks

-The Keiser Seahawks are the athletic teams that represent Keiser University, located in West Palm Beach, Florida, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2015–16 academic year.
-Prior to July 2015, the Seahawks represented Northwood University's West Palm Beach campus.
+The Keiser Seahawks are the athletic teams that represent Keiser University, located in West Palm Beach, Florida, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference since the 2015–16 academic year.
+Prior to July 2015, the Seahawks represented Northwood University's Florida campus in West Palm Beach.

 Varsity teams

 Keiser competes in 24 intercollegiate varsity sports: